MNie/Expecto.Template/README.md

 [![NuGet Pre Release](https://buildstats.info/nuget/Expecto.Template?includePreReleases=true)](https://www.nuget.org/packages/Expecto.Template)
 [![Build Status](https://travis-ci.org/MNie/Expecto.Template.svg?branch=master)](https://travis-ci.org/MNie/Expecto.Template)

-# Expecto .net core Template
+# Expecto .net Template
 It's a template for [Expecto](https://github.com/haf/expecto) F# test library.

 # How to use it?
-* install template as a .net core template from nuget
+* install template as a .net template from nuget
-* install template as a .net core template locally
+* install template as a .net template locally

 # How to install it as a template from nuget?
 * run `dotnet new -i Expecto.Template`